Time Is Up (film)

 Time Is Up is a 2021 English-language Italian romantic drama film directed by Elisa Amoruso from a screenplay she co-wrote with Lorenzo Ura and Patrizia Fiorellini.
 The film stars Bella Thorne, Benjamin Mascolo, Nikolay Moss, Roberto Davide and Sebastiano Pigazzi.

 The film was released in the United States on 9 September 2021 by Voltage Pictures and in Italy on 25 October 2021 by 01 Distribution.
 It was panned by critics and audience for the acting and screenplay but was praised for its music.

+A sequel titled Game of Love, was released in 2022.

 Plot

 Vivien is a high school student who loves math and physics.
 Steve is the clean-cut star of the high school swim team, and Vivien's boyfriend, while both are quite affluent.

-Roy on the other hand is poor, has many tattoos, and is underperforming on the same swim team.
-He is warned that if he does not improve his times, he will miss out on both an upcoming meet in Rome in two weeks time, which he needs for a college scholarship.
+Roy, on the other hand is poor, has many tattoos, and is underperforming on the same swim team.
+He is warned that if he does not improve his times, he will miss out on both an upcoming meet in Rome in two weeks' time, which he needs for a college scholarship.
 Both the coach and his dad pressure him to improve, his dad reminding him that otherwise he will have to work at his garage.

-Vivien's suspicion that her mother is having an affair is confirmed when she trails her to a restaurant far from home and sees her indiscreetly a man who is not her husband.
+Vivien's suspicion that her mother is having an affair is confirmed when she trails her to a restaurant far from home and sees her indiscreetly with a man who is not her husband.
 Upset, Vivien walks by a group of teens, who take her bag and harass her.
-Roy, who knows them, sweeps in to help.
+Roy, who knows them, swoops in to help.
 He suggests Vivien avoid this side of town to stay safe, having recognised his teammate's girlfriend.

 Steve is an inattentive boyfriend.
 He has been disappearing without calling or texting to let Vivien know where he is.
 Vivien is unhappy because of Steve's inattention, constant studying and is not confident of her knowledge.
-Although, she does go to the venue, she puts off taking her quantam physics test.
+Although she does go to the venue, she puts off taking her quantum physics test.

 Steve has been remote with Vivien because he is in a secret relationship with Dylan, the college-aged swim coach.
 Roy has seen Steve and Dylan kissing in the pool shower.
 He hasn't said anything, nevertheless Steve threatens Roy about keeping the secret.

 Going to a costume party with her best friend, Vivien comes across Roy on the dance floor.
 Shortly after, he gets into a fistfight defending a long-time friend, who is revealed to be the tattoo artist who started inking him at 13.